UIS

 STUDENT MOBILITY

-International Undergraduate Outgoing
+International Outgoing

 Outgoing international mobility is the possibility for students to exchange and take subjects from the academic offer of Higher Education Institutions at an international level that have a cooperation agreement with the UIS.